postmannen/ctrl/README.md

 - Generate a public (user) key from a private (seed) key file called `seed.txt`.
   - `nk -inkey seed.txt -pubout > user.txt`

-More example configurations for the nats-server are located in the [doc](https://github.com/RaaLabs/steward/tree/main/doc) folder in this repository.
+More example configurations for the nats-server are located in the [doc](https://github.com/RaaLabs/ctrl/tree/main/doc) folder in this repository.

 ##### Nkey from ED25519 SSH key

-Steward can also use an existing SSH ED25519 private key for authentication with the flag **-nkeyFromED25519SSHKeyFile="full-path-to-ssh-private-key"**.
+ctrl can also use an existing SSH ED25519 private key for authentication with the flag **-nkeyFromED25519SSHKeyFile="full-path-to-ssh-private-key"**.
 The SSH key will be converted to an Nkey if the option is used.
 The Seed and the User file will be stored in the **socketFolder** which by default is at **./tmp**

 ### Message fields explanation